How to Choose a Domain Name for Your Website

 So, you have a great idea for a website.
 You are SO excited to get started building that website.
+But you're curious about how to choose a domain name.
+And you may even feel stuck.

 Well, it just so happens that I'm in the exact same situation.
-I recently started the Niche Site Project 4, and I'm trying to decide what domain to buy.
+I recently started the Niche Site Project 4, and I'm trying to decide what cool domain to buy.

 I've chosen the niche I want to go into, now I just need that perfect domain name!